 How many immigrants have been deported recently?

-The number of apprehensions at the U.S.-Mexico border has sharply decreased over the past decade, from more than 1 million in fiscal 2006 to 408,870 in fiscal 2016.
-In the first two quarters of fiscal 2017, which started Oct.
-1, there have been about 199,000 border patrol apprehensions at the Southwest border, compared with 186,000 for the same period in 2016.
-Today, more non-Mexicans than Mexicans are apprehended at the border.
-In fiscal 2016, the apprehensions of Central Americans at the border exceeded that of Mexicans for the second time on record.
+The number of apprehensions at the U.S.-Mexico border has sharply decreased over the past decade or so, from more than 1 million in fiscal 2006 to 303,916 in fiscal 2017.
+Today, there are more apprehensions of non-Mexicans than Mexicans at the border.
+In fiscal 2017, apprehensions of Central Americans at the border exceeded those of Mexicans for the third time since 2014.

 How do Americans view immigrants and immigration?